This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Introduction to Lifespan Psychology (C-ID PSY 180)

 This age-based approach textbook was written by Martha Lally and Suzanne Valentine-French and was funded by a grant from the College of Lake County Foundation and supported by the Business and Social Sciences Division.
 Chapter narration files (Andrea Pantoja Garvey, 2022) (CC BY-NC-SA) are available in Canvas Commons.
+An adaptation available on the Libretexts campus shelf focuses on equity-minded language and some research updates, particularly to chapter 2 (also chapter 1 and the adulthood chapters).

 - Human Growth and Development (Newton, 2022) – Pressbooks (CC BY)